 "I see a little silhouetto of a man" - That's him, still being haunted by what he's done and what he is.

-Queen made a video for the song to air on Top Of The Pops, a popular British music show, because the song was too complex to perform live - or more accurately, be mimed live on TOTP.
+Queen made a video for the song to air on Top Of The Pops, a popular British music show, because the song was too complex to perform live - or more accurately, to be mimed live - on TOTP.
 Also, the band would be busy on tour during the single's release and thus unable to appear.